FactCheck.org

-FactCheck.org is a nonprofit website that aims to reduce the level of deception and confusion in U.S. politics by providing original research on misinformation and hoaxes.
-It is a project of the Annenberg Public Policy Center of the Annenberg School for Communication at the University of Pennsylvania, and is funded primarily by the Annenberg Foundation.
+FactCheck.org is a nonprofit website that provides original research on misinformation and hoaxes with the stated aim of reducing "the level of deception and confusion in U.S. politics".
+It is a project of the Annenberg Public Policy Center of the Annenberg School for Communication at the University of Pennsylvania and is funded primarily by the Annenberg Foundation.

 Kathleen Hall Jamieson's 1993 book Dirty Politics, in which she criticized the presidential campaigns of George H. W. Bush and Michael Dukakis in 1988, provided the idea for FactCheck.org.
 Most of its content consists of rebuttals to inaccurate, misleading, or false claims made by politicians.
 FactCheck.org has also targeted misinformation from various political action committees.
 Other features include: